 Ctalk has its own C99 compatible preprocessor, ctpp,

-which is described in its Texinfo manual, ctpp.info
+which is described in its Texinfo manual, ctpp.info.

-you must provide at least the name of the
+To use ctalk, you must provide at least the name of the

 input file.
 Normally, you also provide the name of the output file